 - Soluble fiber dissolves in water.
 It changes as it goes through the digestive tract where it is fermented by bacteria.
 As it absorbs water, it becomes gelatinous.

 - Insoluble fiber does not dissolve in water.
 As it goes through the digestive tract, it does not change its form.
 It can also be fermented by bacteria in the colon.

 Foods that contain dietary fiber are generally divided into predominantly soluble or insoluble; both types of fiber are present in all plant foods, but rarely in equal proportions.

 Both forms of fiber have major health benefits.

-According to Dr. Warren Enker, Vice Chairman, Department of Surgery, Beth Israel Medical Center, United States, a good diet involves watching your calorie count, including food rich in nutrients and vitamins, avoiding saturated fats, and paying particular attention to all sources of fiber.
+According to Dr. Warren Enker, at the Department of Surgery, Beth Israel Medical Center, MA, a good diet involves watching your calorie count, including food rich in nutrients and vitamins, avoiding saturated fats, and paying particular attention to all sources of fiber.

 |Cereal grains - ½ cup cooked||Soluble||Insoluble|

 |Infants||0 to 6 months||0.3 AI|

 |Oat bran||1 gram||3 gram|